 The biblical word for church means “those who are called out.”
 The church, therefore, is the assembly or gathering of the elect, those whom God calls out of the world, away from sin and into a state of grace.
 Each Lord’s Day, the church gathers to worship God.
-The question “How does God want to be worshipped?” is of utmost importance.
-Regrettably, the question has too often become “How do we want to worship God?”
+The question “How does God want to be worshiped?” is of utmost importance.
+Regrettably, the question has too often become“How do we want to worship God?”
 The result is a man-centered service as opposed to a God-centered one.

 The loss of God’s centrality in the life of today’s church is common and lamentable.
 It is this loss of God centeredness that has led the church to transform worship into entertainment, gospel preaching into marketing, believing into technique, holiness into feeling good about ourselves, and faithfulness into being successful.
 As a result, God, Christ and the Bible have come to mean too little to us and rest too inconsequentially upon us.

 But God does not exist to satisfy human ambitions, cravings, the appetite for consumption, or our own private spiritual interests.
 We must focus on God in our worship, rather than the satisfaction of our personal needs.
 God is sovereign in worship; we are not.
 Our concern must be for God’s kingdom, not our own empires, popularity or success.